thebigredgeek/grunt-init-angular-coffee-haml-app/README.md

 __Currently, linking is manual.
 I plan to provide a Bower/JamJS wrapper within the grunt tooling that will automatically keep the linker up-to-date!__

 __Currently, no doc-gen provided out-of-the-box.
-Docular coming soon!__
+Coffeedoc coming soon!__

 __Currently, no e2e testing provided out-of-the-box.
 Protractor coming soon!__

 __Currently, no directive testing provided out-of-the-box.
 Coming soon!__

+__Currently, no compile-time coffeescript linking.
+Coming Soon!__

 ### Why use this scaffold?